bhaskar24/ns-3_RARED/README.md

 ## Assignment: #GP6	<br/>

 ### Overview		<br/>
 Refined Adaptive RED (RARED) [1] is an extension of ARED [2].
-It inherits all the properities of ARED but with a minor improvement in adaptive setting of Pmax.
+It inherits all the properties of ARED but with a minor improvement in adaptive setting of Pmax.
 This repository contains an implementation of RARED in ns-3 [3].

 ### Simulating RARED	<br/>